 Mom looked away, momentarily embarrassed, and shrugged.
 “They were in my hand.”

-my mother loves flowers I thought of the constant comments and nasty behavior of the woman who’d been somewhat of my mother’s nemesis over the years and how most people would have reacted to such treatment.
+I thought of the constant comments and nasty behavior of the woman who’d been somewhat of my mother’s nemesis over the years and how most people would have reacted to such treatment.
 Most certainly more aggressive than assault by paper towels—Merely a step above a pillow fight.

 Over thirty years ago, and this was still the most aggressive display of violence I’d ever heard about by my mother.
 If you scoured for mom’s picture anywhere you’d find the saying, “If you don’t have anything nice to say, don’t say anything at all,” etched beneath her picture.